mrmign/blog-old/_posts/python/2013-01-17-head-first-python.md

 {% endhighlight %}

 ### P133
-Standard library `pickle` can save and load almost any python data object.
+Standard library `pickle` (support only for Python 3) can save and load almost any python data object.
 The file must be opened in `b` mode.
 {% highlight python %}
 import pickle
     ...